jidongbsu/cs333/labs/rebinding/README.md

 the tab which shows access to the thermometer:
 ![alt text](images/lab-rebinding-attack-success-p2.png "attack success: tab 1")

-8. You are recommended to remove the line you added in step 1.3, in this file: /etc/resolvconf/resolv.conf.d/head, so that your future experiments won't be affected.
+8. You are recommended to remove the line you added in step 1.3, in this file: /etc/resolvconf/resolv.conf.d/head on the victim client VM, so that your future experiments won't be affected.